Richard-cpu2333/tx2dl/README.md

 # Single Shot MultiBox Detector Implementation in Pytorch

 This repo implements [SSD (Single Shot MultiBox Detector)](https://arxiv.org/abs/1512.02325).
-The implementation is heavily influenced by the projects [ssd.pytorch](https://github.com/amdegroot/ssd.pytorch) and [Detectron](https://github.com/facebookresearch/Detectron).
+The implementation is heavily influenced by the projects [pytorch-ssd](https://github.com/qfgaohao/pytorch-ssd) and [Detectron](https://github.com/facebookresearch/Detectron) and [YOLOF](https://github.com/chensnathan/YOLOF).
 The design goal is modularity and extensibility.

-Currently, it has MobileNetV1, MobileNetV2, and VGG based SSD/SSD-Lite implementations.
+Currently, it has MobileNetV2, EfficientNet, MobileDet_gpu and VGG based SSD/SSD-Lite implementations.

 It also has out-of-box support for retraining on Google Open Images dataset.